pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ---

-Now that we have finished implementing the infrastructure of deploying.
-After setting the AWS configuration we can run `pulumi up` to execute the Pulumi code to deploy this on AWS.
-However, there is a more convenient way to do so.
+We've finished implementing our application infrastructure and we're ready to deploy.
+Run `pulumi up` to execute the Pulumi code to deploy to AWS.
+However, there is a more convenient way to do so with Github.

 ## Github Workflow (Optional)

-Github Workflow adopts the Continuous Delivery/Integration concept and specifies a series of steps to run and deploy the program.
+[Github Actions](https://docs.github.com/en/actions) adopts the Continuous Delivery/Integration concept and specifies a series of steps to run and deploy the program.
 We can take advantage of it with our CMS.

-Under the `.github/workflow` we have implemented the workflow that we described above.
-In the workflow, multiple Github Secret are referred to as `${{ secrets.ACCESS_TOKEN }}` where `ACCESS_TOKEN` is any Github secret.
-We can specify the secret inside the project setting of Github.
+In the workflow, Github secrets are accessed from `${{ secrets.ACCESS_TOKEN }}` where `ACCESS_TOKEN` is the Github credential.
+We can specify the secret in the project setting of Github.

 ![Github Secrets Settings](./github-secrets.jpg)

-`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`and `AWS_SESSION_TOKEN` are all the AWS access token.
 `PULUMI_STACK` is the Pulumi stack name that we are using.
 `PULUMI_ACCESS_TOKEN` is required for the automatic process and can be generated by clicking the blue button "New Access Token" on the Settings of [Pulumi console](https://app.pulumi.com).